ernestoherrerab/py_nw_automation/ReadMe.md

 - Standards Ops
   1. Audit Manager - Used to create configurations as code.
   2. Apply AAA - Used to standardize AAA configs.
+  3. Apply NTP - Used to standardize NTP configs.

 - Hostname Changer - Used to update hostnames for network devices (switches and APs) (Dephased).